 She is currently a member of EFSA’s Communications Experts Network (CEN), through which she supports the adaptation of social science methods to the food safety risk assessment process.

-Her main tasks in the Institute are to carry out analyses using health technology assessment methodologies, such as economic disease burden calculations, cost-benefit analysis, risk-benefit analysis, and she also participates in the identification of emerging risks and in DFI's communication activities.
+Her main tasks at DFI are to carry out analyses using health technology assessment methodologies, such as disease burden calculations, cost-benefit analysis, risk-benefit analysis the coordination of DFI's communication activities and she also participates in the identification of emerging risks.